Spring Planting Time

 freezemap

-The map shows my area in Zone 9 that the last day is February 28.
-But, you never know when a stray freeze may come like last year when we had a frost in the middle of March.
-If you have plants and you see a freeze is coming, just cover them well and they should be alright.
+The map shows my area in Zone 9, where the last day is February 28.
+But you never know when a stray freeze may come, like last year when we had a frost in the middle of March.
+If you have plants and you see a freeze is coming, just cover them well, and they should be alright.
 There are many hardy veggies you can plant very early.

 Hardy vegetables tolerate hard frosts (usually 25 to 28 degrees F).
 They are good for spring and fall gardens.
 The hardiest–kale, spinach, and collards–can tolerate temperatures in the low 20s and high teens.
 All taste best when they mature in cool weather, so they are very well suited to late summer planting for fall harvests.
 Harvest extends into winter in the Southeast, Southwest, and Pacific Northwest.